Oatmeal Carrot Muffins

 - 1/2 teaspoon baking soda

 - In a large bowl, combine oats, raisins and milk; stir well.
 Cover and refrigerate 2 hours or overnight.
-Combine carrot, sugars, oil, egg whites and orange peel; stir into oat mixture.
+Combine carrot, sugars, oil, egg whites and orange zest; stir into oat mixture.
 Combine dry ingredients; stir into the batter just until moistened.
 Coat muffin cups with cooking spray or use paper liners; fill cups two-thirds full.
 Bake at 400° for 20-25 minutes or until muffins test done.
 Cool in pan 10 minutes before removing to a wire rack.
-Yield: 10 muffins.

 I omitted the raisins and used Truvia/sugar blend to reduce the sugar, used whole eggs because I'm lazy, and used 2% milk because that's what I had on hand.
 I added chopped walnuts to increase the protein and fiber.
 The carrot was from my garden--super sweet.
 Made 6 muffin tops, 12 mini-muffins, and a small loaf cake.
 Excellent!
 It will be very difficult to ration them out over a few days...